mrjcgoodwin/MarkupGoogleTranslate/README.md

 ## Cybermano fork

-### Changelogs
+### Changeleogs

+[V0.1.0] - MILESTONE - RELEASE CANDIDATE - ModuleConfig override template and pages
+Added options to override languages by single templates and page ids (single, multiple and ranges)

+[V0.0.9] - ModuleConfig override templates
+Added options to override languages by templates

 [V0.0.8] - ModuleConfig separated from module
-Created a ```MarkupGoogleTranslateConfig.php``` to gather config data separated from the module itself (much more readble) Converted availableLanguages() method from private to public to be used in config module.
+Created a ```MarkupGoogleTranslateConfig.php``` to gather config data separated from the module itself (much more readble) Converted ```availableLanguages()``` method from private to public to be used in config module.

 [V0.0.7] - Language code passed to Google interface Passed ```$languageIsoCode```to the url chunk ```hl=XX``` instead of ```hl=en```to match user required language